 \subsection{Results}

 On the left hand side of Figure~\ref{fig:results}, we show the estimated most discriminant geometric and thickness directions, i.e., $\hat \beta^G: \R^3 \ra \R^3$ and $\hat \beta^F: \M \ra \R$.
-These have been estimated by applying the model in (\ref{eq:model_ls_biv}) to the linear representations $\{(v_i-\bar{v}, x_i-\bar{x})\}$.
-The colormap describing $\hat \beta^F$ indicates what types of variations with respect to the population average cortical thickness are most predictive of AD.
-Specifically, a thinner cerebral cortex in the blue areas (i.e., lateral temporal, entorhinal, inferior parietal, precuneus, and posterior cingulate cortices) is associated with a higher risk of AD.
-Therefore, our study identifies the typical thickness signature of AD observed to date \parencite[see, e.g., ][]{Bondareff1989,Dickerson2009,Sabuncu2011}.
+These have been estimated by applying the model in equation (\ref{eq:model_ls_biv}) to the linear representations $\{(v_i-\bar{v}, x_i-\bar{x})\}$.
+The colormap describing $\hat \beta^F$ illustrates what types of variations, with respect to the population average cortical thickness, are most predictive of AD.
+Specifically, a thinner cerebral cortex in the blue areas (i.e., lateral temporal, entorhinal, inferior parietal, precuneus, and posterior cingulate cortices) is associated with AD.
+These results are consistent with the typical thickness signature of AD observed to date \parencite[see, e.g., ][]{bondareff1989neurofibrillary,dickerson2009cortical,sabuncu2011dynamics}.
 The geometric component $\hat \beta^G$ is instead a vector field in $\R^3$.
-This is a linear representation of the types of morphological variations, with respect to the population average cortex geometry, that are associated with a higher risk of AD.
-While a full understanding of its information content is only possible by mapping $\hat \beta^G$ back to the space of FoSs, i.e., exploring $\varphi_{\bar{v} + c_1 \hat \beta^G}(\M)$ for different choices of $c_1 \in \R$, the magnitude of the vector field $\hat \beta^G$, at any fixed point, gives a rough indication of what are the parts of the cortex whose morphological variations are most relevant to the classification problem.
+This is a linear representation of the morphological variations, with respect to the population average cortex geometry, that are associated with AD.
+While a full understanding of its meaning is only possible by mapping $\hat \beta^G$ back to the space of FoSs, i.e., by examining $\varphi_{\bar{v} + c_1 \hat \beta^G}(\M)$ for different choices of $c_1 \in \R$, the magnitude of the vector field $\hat \beta^G$, at any fixed point, offers a rough indication of the cortical regions whose morphological variations are most relevant to the classification problem.